Particular/docs.particular.net/samples/azure-service-bus-netstandard/native-integration-pub-sub/sample.md

 ## Setting up namespace entities

-Both native subscribers require a dedicated input queue to receive any event.

-snippet: QueueCreation

-A topic subscription is needed for the events published by the `Publisher` to reach the input queues of the native subscribers.
-[By default](/transports/azure-service-bus/configuration.md#entity-creation) an NServiceBus endpoint publishes all the events to the `bundle-1` topic.
+Each of the subscribers require a topic subscription to receive the events published by the `Publisher`.
+The subscriptions are created on the `bundle-1` topic which is [the default](/transports/azure-service-bus/configuration.md#entity-creation) name used by NServiceBus endpoints.

 snippet: SubscriptionCreation

 ### Subscriptions filters

 Subscriptions created by `NativeSubscriberA` and `NativeSubscriberB` differ by the mesage filter.
-The first subscribes to the `EventOne` events only by specifying sql subscripiton rule.
-The rule matches the event type name stored in the event properites collection:
+The first subscribes to the `EventOne` events only.
+It is done by specifying sql subscripiton rule that matches the event type name stored in the event properites collection:

-snippet: EventOneFilteringRule
+snippet: SubscriberAFilter

 The other subscriber uses [`TrueFilter`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.servicebus.messaging.truefilter?view=azure-dotnet) ensuring that both `EventOne` and `EventTwo` events are routed to it's input queue.